 Multiplier event – ARTIFEX conference

-A multiplier event will be created at the end of project year 2 in Czech Republic
+A multiplier event was created at the end of project year 2 in the Czech Republic.

-This multiplier event will allow the project to assess all findings on a more international level, particularly adopting the intellectual outputs to the specifics of education in different European countries.
+This multiplier event allowed the project to assess all findings on a more international level, particularly adopting the intellectual outputs to the specifics of education in different European countries.
 This is crucial for the project since what fits in one country does not necessarily in another.

-Present will be representatives from schools, FabLaps and makerspaces, teacher trainers and researchers next to stakeholders extern on the project.
+Present were representatives from schools, FabLabs and makerspaces, teacher trainers and researchers next to stakeholders extern on the project.

-A methodology and program will be developed by Euroface consulting.
+A methodology and program were developed by Euroface Consulting.

-The results of this multiplier event will be entirely integrated in the ARTIFEX learning platform.
+The results of this multiplier event were entirely integrated into the ARTIFEX learning platform.

 Lead: Euroface Consulting